1. State of the Restructuring Market

 In judicial reorganisation proceedings, the judicial administrator has the exclusive power to continue or terminate the debtor's contracts.
 The judicial administrator may request the termination of a contract that is deemed necessary to the safeguarding of the debtor and if the contract involved does not excessively prejudice the other party's rights.
 If contracts are continued, the debtor and the creditor remain in the same situation as existed prior to the opening of the proceeding.
 The creditor shall continue to honour its commitments despite the default of payment by the debtor prior to the proceedings.
 If the contract is rejected, the effect may also be favourable to the debtor since the burden will be reduced.
 The creditor will have to file its claim resulting from the rejection of the contract.
 The same provisions apply in liquidation proceedings that open with an observation period.

 Despite the principle of a stay on proceedings, creditors who are part of insolvency proceedings may be paid by set-off if they have reciprocal receivables against the debtor.
 If arising prior to the opening judgment, the set-off occurs by effect of law to the extent that receivables are due, liquid and payable.
-Otherwise, set-off can occur post-filing only if the two receivables are deemed connected (see above).
+Otherwise, set-off can occur post-filing only if the two receivables are deemed connected (see 6.14 Rights of Set-Off).

 The creditors' representative gives notice to the secured creditors by a registered security interest or by leasing agreements at the beginning of the insolvency proceedings.
 The other creditors (unsecured ones) will be aware of the start of the proceedings from the notice published in the official gazette (BODACC).

 Insolvency proceedings are concluded with the distribution of the realised company value to the different claims holders in the selected assets of the debtor.
 The value distribution follows a predetermined rank order.
 Creditors' claims are settled hierarchically with respect to asset collateralisation and rights of priority.
-Creditors' ranking is, however, very complex to describe since it will depend on many factors.
+However, creditors' ranking is very complex to describe since it will depend on many factors.
 Hereinafter, the basic principles that normally apply to the ranking of creditors will be described (see 5.5 Priority Claims in Restructuring and Insolvency Proceedings).

 7.2 Distressed Disposals